Pull to refresh

-But the political rescue effort has collapsed.
-After the House passed a three-year extension 230-196 on January 8 with 17 Republican votes, Senate Republicans rejected the bill and a bipartisan working group led by Sens.
-Bernie Moreno and Susan Collins spent six weeks negotiating a narrower compromise.
-By early February, however, Moreno declared the talks 'effectively over,' citing irreconcilable differences over abortion coverage, income caps, and health savings account design.
-A broader FY2026 government funding bill passed without any ACA subsidy provisions, leaving millions facing doubled premiums through the 2026 midterms with no legislative rescue in sight.
-The question now is whether constituent anger will force a late reversal, or whether the subsidy cliff becomes a permanent feature of the 2026 political landscape.
+But the political rescue effort has collapsed: the House passed a three-year extension (230-196 on January 8, with 17 Republican votes), but Senate Republicans rejected it.
+A bipartisan group led by Sens.
+Moreno and Collins spent six weeks negotiating a narrower deal before talks stalled in early February over abortion, income caps, and health savings account design.
+The FY2026 funding bill passed without ACA provisions, leaving millions facing doubled premiums through 2026 with no legislative rescue.

 Key Indicators